FindMySchool LogoFindMySchool

 It is a good school with a calm, orderly culture reported at social times and pupils who generally describe feeling safe.
 Academic outcomes sit around the middle of England’s distribution overall, with slightly above-average progress from students’ starting points.

-FindMySchool’s GCSE ranking places the school 1,745th in England and 9th in Colchester for GCSE outcomes, aligning with the middle 35% of schools in England.
+FindMySchool’s GCSE academic ranking places the school 1,788th out of 3,895 schools in England, while the Colchester local hub lists it 8th locally.
 Progress is slightly above average overall.

 A STEM club is referenced as part of the wider clubs programme, and there are structured leadership roles such as school councillors and mental health ambassadors.
 Earlier inspection evidence also references a “brilliant club” linked to stretch for the most able.